andreas-schoch/dominoscript/readme.md

 #### `STRIN`
 <img src="assets/horizontal/5-2.png" alt="Domino" width="128">

 Prompt the user for a string.
-The user input will be pushed to the stack as individual unicode characters in reverse order.
+The user input will be pushed to the stack as individual Unicode characters in reverse order.

 So if the user inputs `"yes"`, the stack will look like this: